Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: Introduction

 \subsection{Acknowledgements}

 M.P. would like to thank Daniel Greb, Jochen Heinloth, Emanuele Macrì, Cameron Ruether, Saket Shah, Andrei Stoenic\u a and Matei Toma for helpful conversations and insightful suggestions related to the project.
-M.P. was partly supported by the PNRR grant CF 44/14.11.2022 \textit{Cohomological Hall algebras of smooth surfaces and applications}, and also partially supported by a grant of the Ministry of Research, Innovation and Digitalization, CNCS - UEFISCDI, project number PN-IV-P2-2.1-TE-2023-2040, within PNCDI IV.
+M.P. was partially supported by the PNRR grant CF 44/14.11.2022 \textit{Cohomological Hall algebras of smooth surfaces and applications}, and by a grant of the Ministry of Research, Innovation and Digitalization, CNCS-UEFISCDI, project number PN-IV-P2-2.1-TE-2023-2040, within PNCDI IV.

 T.T. would like to thank Jarod Alper, Aaron Bertram, Jochen Heinloth, Nicholas Kuhn, Jason Lo, and Siddharth Mathur for insightful conversations.
 T.T. was partially supported by the Knut and Alice Wallenberg foundation under grant no. KAW 2019.0493, as well as enjoyed the hospitality of Institut Mittag-Leffler during the program Moduli and Algebraic Cycles in Autumn 2021.
 Some of the material in this article appeared in T.T.'s doctoral dissertation at the University of Washington \cite{tajakka2021thesis}.